fieldtrip/website/tutorial/coregistration_opm.md

     lighting gouraud; material dull; h = light;

 {% include image src="/assets/img/tutorial/coregistration_opm/helmet_aligned.png" width="400" %}
-_Figure: 3D-model of the helmet aligned with Fieldline helmet._
+_Figure: 3D-model of the helmet aligned with FieldLine helmet._

 ### Calculation of the transformation matrix

 Now we can use the transformations that align the 3D scan's face with the MRI-derived facial surface, and that align the 3D scan's helmet with the sensor positions to calculate the transformation that aligns the sensors with the anatomy.

     transform_scan2helmet = scan_helmet_aligned.cfg.transform;
     transform_scan2face   = scan_face_aligned.cfg.transform;